jegelstaff/formulize/README.md

 To get the latest, just download the current master branch, it is always operational and installation-ready.

-Community Summit happening in Toronto in September.
+Community Summit happening in Toronto spring 2022.
 Details to follow.

 [![Build Status](https://travis-ci.org/jegelstaff/formulize.png)](https://travis-ci.org/jegelstaff/formulize)